-The Klymit Hammock V is available online directly from Klymit.
+The Klymit Hammock V is available online from Tentworld.

 Disclaimer: Klymit provided a Hammock V for review.
+The purchase link above is an affiliate link.
 This doesn’t influence the opinions presented here in any way.

 Have you tried the Hammock V?
 Got any questions or comments?
 Let us know by commenting below.